Do you want to wear a succulent crown instead of a floral one? Make your own with DIY Succulent Crown in 10 Easy Steps!

 It is important that you look at what you are going to use on your crown, see if anything jumps out at you and then start creating a plan around that one cutting.
 Remember, you can easily change your mind if things are poorly planned.

 Step 6: Plan Out the Rest of the Arrangement

-No matter the decision that you have just made with the previous point, it is still important that you go ahead and plan out the rest of the arrangement before you start to attach all of the different cuttings.
-Now, this arrangement is going to be very personal to you but it is very important that you lay everything out and then stand back and see if the pieces just work together because you may find that certain cuttings need to be placed apart due to them being too similar for example.
+It is very important that you lay everything out and then stand back and see if the pieces just work together because you may find that certain cuttings need to be placed apart due to them being too similar.

 Step 7: Fill the Arrangement with the Cuttings

 Once you are quite content with the plan for the arrangement, you have the rather arduous task of adding them to the circle.
 This will take some time, depending on how full you want the DIY Succulent Crown to look.

 Also, you are advised to start with the larger cuttings and attach those before you, then use the smaller parts as fillers so you are left with no spaces that at least stand out from the crowd.